-Successfully mapping Azure AD groups to Cloud Identity groups requires a common identifier, and Cloud Identity requires this identifier to be an email address.
+Successfully mapping Azure AD groups to Cloud Identity or G Suite groups requires a common identifier, and this identifier must be an email address.
 On the Azure AD side, this requirement leaves you with two options:

-- You can use the email address of a group in Azure AD and map it to a Cloud Identity email address.
+- You can use the email address of a group in Azure AD and map it to a Cloud Identity or G Suite email address.

-- You can derive an email address from the name of the group in Azure AD and map the resulting address to an email address in Cloud Identity.
+- You can derive an email address from the name of the group in Azure AD and map the resulting address to an email address in Cloud Identity or G Suite.

 Mapping by email address